Outkast: Film projects

 Benjamin made appearances in Families, The Shield (as Robert Huggins, a character that originated in an episode titled "On Tilt" from Season 3 in 2004), Be Cool, Revolver, Semi Pro, and Four Brothers.
 He was also cast as Percival in Idlewild, released on August 26, 2006.
 He voiced a crow in Charlotte's Web, a movie adaptation of the 1952 children's book.
 As of November 2006, he voiced "Sunny Bridges," a prize-winning musician who gives up touring to teach at his alma mater, in Class of 3000, an animated series he produced on Cartoon Network.
 He has also worked with Esthero on a promotional version of "Jungle Book" which was on a Wikked lil' grrrls sampler, but never made it to the actual album due to issues with Esthero's label, Warner Bros.

 The following year, he appeared in the basketball comedy Semi-Pro, with Woody Harrelson and Will Ferrell.
 He also starred in the 2008 film Battle in Seattle, a film about the 1999 Seattle World Trade Organization protests.
 Benjamin was a member of Quentin Tarantino and Lawrence Bender's production company A Band Apart until its close in 2006; he then formed his own company, Moxie Turtle.

 Big Boi appeared on Nick Cannon's Wild 'n Out Season 3 as one of the many guest stars, as well as guest starring and appearing as a musical guest on Chappelle's Show performing his song "The Rooster".
-He appeared in T.I.'s film ATL, Outkast's film Idlewild and starring in Who's Your Caddy?.
+He appeared in T.I.'s film ATL, Outkast's film Idlewild as Rooster and starring in Who's Your Caddy?.
 He appeared in the Law & Order: Special Victims Unit episode "Wildlife", which aired November 18, 2008.
 Big Boi played hip-hop artist "Got$ Money".